too-much-todotxt/spec/The-Todo.txt-Format.md

 ## Why plain text?

 Plain text is software and operating system agnostic.
-It’s searchable, portable, lightweight and easily manipulated.
-It’s unstructured.
-It works when someone else’s web server is down or your Outlook .PST file is corrupt.
-There’s no exporting and importing, no databases or tags or flags or stars or prioritizing or \[Insert company name here\]-induced rules on what you can and can’t do with it.
+It's searchable, portable, lightweight and easily manipulated.
+It's unstructured.
+It works when someone else's web server is down or your Outlook .PST file is corrupt.
+There's no exporting and importing, no databases or tags or flags or stars or prioritizing or \[Insert company name here\]-induced rules on what you can and can't do with it.

 ## The 3 axes of an effective todo list

-Using special notation in todo.txt, you can create a list that’s sliceable by 3 key axes.
+Using special notation in todo.txt, you can create a list that's sliceable by 3 key axes.

-**Priority.** Your todo list should be able to tell you what’s the next most important thing for you to get done - either by project or by context or overall.
-You can optionally assign tasks a priority that’ll bubble them up to the top of the list.
+**Priority.** Your todo list should be able to tell you what's the next most important thing for you to get done - either by project or by context or overall.
+You can optionally assign tasks a priority that'll bubble them up to the top of the list.

 **Project.** The only way to move a big project forward is to tackle a small subtask associated with it.
 Your todo.txt should be able to list out all the tasks specific to a project.

-In order to move along a project like “Cleaning out the garage,” my task list should give me the next logical action to take in order to move that project along.
-“Clean out the garage” isn’t a good todo item; but “Call Goodwill to schedule pickup” in the “Clean out garage” project is.
+In order to move along a project like "Cleaning out the garage," my task list should give me the next logical action to take in order to move that project along.
+"Clean out the garage" isn't a good todo item; but "Call Goodwill to schedule pickup" in the "Clean out garage" project is.

 **Context.** *\[\[Getting Things
 Done\|http://en.wikipedia.org/wiki/Getting_Things_Done\]\]* author David
-Allen suggests splitting up your task lists by context - ie, the place and situation where you’ll work on the job.
-Messages that you need to send go in the “`email" context; calls to be made "`phone”, household projects “@home.”
+Allen suggests splitting up your task lists by context - ie, the place and situation where you'll work on the job.
+Messages that you need to send go in the "`email" context; calls to be made "`phone", household projects "@home."

-That way, when you’ve got a few minutes in the car with your cell phone, you can easily check your “@phone” tasks and make a call or two while you have the opportunity.
+That way, when you've got a few minutes in the car with your cell phone, you can easily check your "@phone" tasks and make a call or two while you have the opportunity.

 This is all possible inside todo.txt.